My IBM Log in Subscribe

 Introduce personal assistants

 Virtual assistants or voice assistants, such as Amazon’s Alexa and Apple’s Siri, are powered by AI.
-When someone asks a question via speech or text, ML searches for the answer or recalls similar questions the person has asked before.
+These assistants can provide users with timely notifications, reminders and updates, enhancing user engagement and satisfaction.
+When someone asks a question through speech or text, ML searches for the answer or recalls similar questions that were asked before.
 The same technology can power messaging bots, such as those used by Facebook Messenger and Slack—while Google Assistant, Cortana and IBM watsonx Assistant combine NLP to understand questions and requests, take appropriate actions and compose responses.

 Humanize Human Resources

 AI can attract, develop and retain a skills-first workforce.
 A flood of applications can be screened, sorted and passed to HR team members with precision.
-Manual promotion assessment tasks can be automated, making it easier to gain important HR insights with a clearer view of, for example, employees up for promotion and assessing whether they’ve met key benchmarks.
-Routine questions from staff can be quickly answered using AI.
+Manual promotion assessment tasks can be automated, making it easier to gain important HR insights with a clearer view of, for example, employees up for promotion and assessing their performance against key benchmarks.
+Routine questions from staff can be quickly answered by using AI.

 Creative AI use cases